rakutentech/js-miniapp/js-miniapp-sdk/README.md

 ```
 | Rewarded |
 | -------- |
-The results of the display action are captured as [RewardedAdResponse](src/types/responseTypes/rewarded/index.ts).
+The results of the display Reward ad action is captured as [RewardedAdResponse](src/types/responseTypes/rewarded/index.ts).

 ```javascript
 miniApp.showRewardedAd()